barseghyanartur/ska/README.rst

     In future releases (any time) compatibility with no-longer-supported versions might/will be wiped out.

+- Dropping support of Python 3.8 has been announced in version 1.11.
+  As of 1.10 everything still worked.
 - Dropping support of Python 3.6 and 3.7 has been announced in version 1.10.
   As of 1.9.1 everything still worked.
 - Dropping support of Python 2.7 and 3.5 has been announced in version 1.8.
   As of 1.7.5 everything still worked.
 - Dropping support of Python 3.4 has been announced in version 1.6.8.
 As of 1.6.8 everything still worked.
+- Dropping support of Django 3.1, 3.2 and 4.1 has been announced in
+  version 1.11.
+As of 1.10 everything is still backwards compatible with mentioned versions.
 - Dropping support of Django 2.2, 3.0, 3.1 and 4.0 has been announced in
   version 1.10.
 As of 1.9.1 everything is still backwards compatible with mentioned versions.